Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \subsubsection{Equivalence of Lie pairs and correspondence}

-Now fix \(S'\) and a section \(\Sigma:V\to\Odot^2S'\), and suppose that \(\beta+\gamma\in\cK^{2,2}(\fa_-)\subseteq\cH^{2,2}\); that is, \(\beta|_{V\otimes S'}=0\), which also implies that \(\gamma|_{\Odot^2S'}=0\).
-Then \(\fh_{(S',\beta+\gamma)}=0\), and \((S',\beta+\gamma)\) is trivially an integrable Lie pair; we will call it a \emph{trivial Lie pair}.
-For such a pair, the associated deformation obtained from Proposition~\ref{prop:lie-pair-admiss-cocycle} is trivial; \(\fatilde_{(S',\beta+\gamma)}\cong\fa_{(S',\beta+\gamma)}\) which has underlying vector space \(V\oplus S'\).
+Now fix $S'$ and a section $\Sigma\colon V\to\Odot^2S'$, and suppose that $\beta+\gamma\in\cK^{2,2}(\fa_-)\subseteq\cH^{2,2}$; that is, $\beta|_{V\otimes S'}=0$, which also implies that $\gamma|_{\Odot^2S'}=0$.
+Then $\fh_{(S',\beta+\gamma)}=0$, and $(S',\beta+\gamma)$ is trivially an integrable Lie pair; we will call it a \emph{trivial Lie pair}.
+For such a pair, the associated deformation obtained from Proposition~\ref{prop:lie-pair-admiss-cocycle} is trivial; $\fatilde_{(S',\beta+\gamma)}\cong\fa_{(S',\beta+\gamma)}$ which has underlying vector space~${V\oplus S'}$.

-Note that if we have two admissible Lie pairs \((S',\beta+\gamma)\) and \((S',\beta'+\gamma')\) such that \((\beta'-\beta)+(\gamma'-\gamma)\in\cK^{2,2}(V\oplus S')\) (that is, \(\beta'|_{V\otimes S'}=\beta|_{V\otimes S'})\) then \(\fh_{(S',\beta'+\gamma')}=\fh_{(S',\beta+\gamma)}\), and \((\beta'-\beta)+(\gamma'-\gamma)\) is invariant under the action of this algebra.
-Both Lie pairs define the same admissible cocycle in Proposition~\ref{prop:lie-pair-admiss-cocycle}; it follows that if one of these pairs is integrable, so is the other, and \(\fatilde_{(S',\beta'+\gamma')}=\fatilde_{(S',\beta+\gamma)}\).
-Conversely, two Lie pairs which have the same envelope \(\fh\) and define the same admissible cocycle for the resulting graded subalgebra of \(\fs\) define an \(\fh\)-invariant element in \(\cK^{2,2}(V\oplus S')\).
+Note that if we have two admissible Lie pairs $(S',\beta+\gamma)$ and $(S',\beta'+\gamma')$ such that $(\beta'-\beta)+(\gamma'-\gamma)\in\cK^{2,2}(V\oplus S')$ (that is, $\beta'|_{V\otimes S'}=\beta|_{V\otimes S'})$ then $\fh_{(S',\beta'+\gamma')}=\fh_{(S',\beta+\gamma)}$, and $(\beta'-\beta)+(\gamma'-\gamma)$ is invariant under the action of this algebra.
+Both Lie pairs define the same admissible cocycle in Proposition~\ref{prop:lie-pair-admiss-cocycle}; it follows that if one of these pairs is integrable, so is the other, and $\fatilde_{(S',\beta'+\gamma')}=\fatilde_{(S',\beta+\gamma)}$.
+Conversely, two Lie pairs which have the same envelope $\fh$ and define the same admissible cocycle for the resulting graded subalgebra of $\fs$ define an $\fh$-invariant element in $\cK^{2,2}(V\oplus S')$.

-Now recall the natural action of \(G=\GrAut\fs\) on \(\fs\).
-This action preserves the graded components of \(\fs\) as \(\fso(V)\)-modules and the squaring map \(\kappa\), whence it follows that \(G\) acts on the Spencer cochain spaces of \(\fs\) (via induced actions on duals and tensor products of \(G\)-modules) and that this action preserves the Spencer differential \(\partial\), so \(G\) acts as automorphisms of the Spencer complex.
+Now recall the natural action of $G=\GrAut\fs$ on $\fs$.
+This action preserves the graded components of $\fs$ as $\fso(V)$-modules and the Dirac current $\kappa$, whence it follows that $G$ acts on the Spencer cochain spaces of $\fs$ (via induced actions on duals and tensor products of $G$-modules) and that this action preserves the Spencer differential $\partial$, so $G$ acts as automorphisms of the Spencer complex.